hosein-fanai/Pits-and-Orbs/readme.md

 If you had installed the project properly, and used the CLI the right way, you should have a similar .gif file as below:

 ![](https://github.com/hosein-fanai/Pits-and-Orbs/blob/main/gifs/First%20phase%20+%20agent%20has%20a%20memory%20+%20rew%20func%201%20(single%20agent%20with%20470mil-iters-A2C%20model).gif?raw=true "First phase + agent has a memory + rew func 1 (single agent with 470mil-iters-A2C model).gif")

+## Available Deep RL Models
+For the first phase of the project (single agent playing in the 5x5 grid with 30 movement limit and a memory of its past confrontations with its 8 neighbors), there are three different models in ```./models/``` directory and their correspondig config files are in ```./configs/```.

 ## Sample Notebook
 There is a sample notebook in the root directory of the repository: ```./notebook.ipynb```.
 Further use cases are implemented there.
 You can check it out.